 Best Months to Visit

-Up to 88% sighting chance in Lamar Valley, Yellowstone National Park, Wyoming.
+Up to 88% sighting chance in Lamar Valley, USA West.
 Best months: January, February, December.

 • January: 88%